alterNERDtive/EDDiscovery-wiki/Using-the-Market-Data-Panel.md

 You can also using the right drop down select a market to compare these prices with.
 Then it will show, if it has price information, the profit to/from you will obtain, per ton, from trading that good.

-Finally, click buy only to show commodities which you can actually buy or sell at the currently selected stations.
+Click buy only to show commodities which you can actually buy or sell at the currently selected stations.

+Click auto swap (8.3+, not shown) to automatically swap your comparision station to the previous visited one when doing a->b->a trading.